-As our business has grown, we have become increasingly subject to the risks arising from adverse changes in domestic and global economic conditions.
-Because of the recent worldwide economic slowdown, and in the United States in particular, many industries are delaying or reducing technology purchases.
-The impact of this slowdown on us is difficult to predict, but it may result in reductions in purchases of our technologies and services by our customers, longer sales cycles and increased price competition.
-As a result, if the current economic slowdown continues or worsens, we may fall short of our revenue expectations for any given quarter in fiscal 2001 or for the entire year.
+As our business has grown, we have become increasingly subject to the risks arising from adverse changes in domestic and global economic conditions and in particular, the possible disruption in commercial activities occasioned by terrorist activity and armed conflict.
+Because of recent events and the worldwide economic slowdown, and in the United States in particular, many industries are delaying or reducing technology purchases.
+The impact of these events and this slowdown on us is difficult to predict, but it may result in reductions in purchases of our technologies and services by our customers, longer sales cycles and increased price competition.
+As a result, if terrorist-related events or the current economic slowdown continues or worsens, we may fall short of our revenue expectations for any given quarter in fiscal 2001 or fiscal 2002 or for either entire year.
 These conditions would negatively affect our business and results of operations.